 Whether the project includes boardwalks through a wetland, marsh or mangrove area, a concrete boardwalk will provide an ecologically-friendly solution.
 There are several advantages a concrete boardwalk can offer over conventional construction.

 Top-down construction refers to the ability to install boardwalk treads and beams incrementally from equipment driven on previously installed treads and beams.
-With concrete, this is easily accomplished, because the material can easily hold the weight of installation equipment.
+With concrete, this can be accomplished under the right circumstances*, because the material can easily hold the weight of installation equipment.

 A timber or composite wood boardwalk can be designed to support heavier equipment for top-down construction, but not without bigger and bulkier load bearing components (beams, headers, stringers, etc.).
 These extra steps typically result in a higher cost to the owner overall.
-Precast concrete's inherent strength and durability make it a naturally suitable material for top-down construction, without a significant difference in price.
+Precast concrete's inherent strength and durability make it a naturally suitable material for top-down construction.